39 Melakhot: The commandment

 The commandment to keep Shabbat as a day of rest is repeated many times in the Hebrew Bible.
 Its importance is also stressed in Exodus 31:12–17:

 12 And יהוה said to Moses: 13 Speak to the Israelite people and say: Nevertheless, you must keep My sabbaths, for this is a sign between Me and you throughout the ages, that you may know that I יהוה have consecrated you.
 14 You shall keep the sabbath, for it is holy for you.
 One who profanes it shall be put to death: whoever does work on it, that person shall be cut off from among kin.
 15 Six days may work be done, but on the seventh day there shall be a sabbath of complete rest, holy to יהוה; whoever does work on the sabbath day shall be put to death.
 16 The Israelite people shall keep the sabbath, observing the sabbath throughout the ages as a covenant for all time: 17 it shall be a sign for all time between Me and the people of Israel.
 For in six days יהוה made heaven and earth, and on the seventh day [God] ceased from work and was refreshed.

 Meaning of "work"

 Though melakha is usually translated as "work" in English, the term does not correspond to the ordinary definition of the term, as explained below.
+A more accurate translation of melakha in the context of sabbath observance would be "externally creative activity" as defined from the Mishna listing the activities utilised in the setting up, deconstruction and maintenance of the Mishkan (Tabernacle).

 The traditional analysis and explanation of the term, as well as the logic for identifying the activities prohibited to be done on the Sabbath, is recorded in tractate Shabbat (70a; 49b).

 The rabbis there noted the symmetry between Genesis 2:1–3 and Exodus 31:1–11 and derive the rule on this basis based on the Thirteen Rules of Rabbi Ishmael.
 The same term melakha ["work"] is used in both places: